finic-ai/finic/README.md

 </h1>

 <p align="center">
-  <p align="center">Turn your documentation into a AI powered virtual agent</p>
+  <p align="center">AI virtual asssitant that scales with documentation</p>
 </p>

-Buff is a library that crawls web content, transforms and tags the content, then stores it in a vector database.
-It does all this in a way that is scalable and extensible.
-Buff also includes libraries for chaining prompts and parsing GPT responses, making it possible to add a ChatGPT-like experience to any product in hours.
+Buff is an open source library that makes it easy to add a ChatGPT-style experience to any product by providing high-level wrappers over common data ingestion, semantic search, and LLM prompting techniques.
+As a result, Buff makes it possible to get up and running in matter of hours.
+Using Buff is safer and more useful than calling LLM APIs directly, because it includes features to detect hallucinations and pulls data from up-to-date sources.

 <h4 align="center">